Wild Birds Unlimited

 New Study of Employee Engagement in the Franchise Sector Reveals Key Insights

 As the U.S. labor market continues its upheaval this summer, new employee data from Franchise Business Review suggests bright spots for some franchise sectors and brands.
-Franchise Business Review recently completed the annual Franchising@WORK employee engagement study, collecting feedback from over 4,000 employees.
+Franchise Business Review recently completed the annual Franchising at Work employee engagement study, collecting feedback from over 4,000 employees.

 The initial findings revealed employee engagement and satisfaction remain very high across corporate franchise roles, as well as many frontline staff.